itszerrin/GPT-for-AI-sites/README.md

 1. This application does not utilize the resources of the user's PC as a language model.
 3. The `gpt4free` module is used in the development, and any errors related to it are beyond the control of the developer.
-4. The "Chat Memory" function is currently non-functional.

 ## Copyright